TheSilvered/nest/docs/c_api/c_api-map.md

 **Returns:**

-The next index or -1 if the given index is the last one.
+The preceding index or `-1` if the given index is the last one.
+No error is set.

 ---